Scale customer reach and grow sales with AskHandle chatbot

 What is Docker?

-Imagine you have a magical box where you can put your toys.
-This box makes sure your toys stay exactly the same and they don’t break or get lost.
-You can also take this magical toy box anywhere with you, whether it's to school, your friend's house, or on a family trip, and your toys will be safe and sound.
+Think of Docker as a secure box for your toys.
+This box ensures your toys stay the same and don’t get lost.
+You can take it anywhere with you, and your toys will be safe.

 What is Kubernetes?